 Short video here

-Photographs and promotional material here
+Some photographs and promotional material here

 Entering a 'different space' about the future 九个明天：进入关于未来的“异度空间”, Vogue, China, 2018.05

 打開演算藝術的黑盒, Hong Kong News, 2019.04.26

 What kind of experience is "invading the future"? “入侵未来”是一种怎样的体验?, ArtNest, China, 2018.8.1

 Sci-fi artists with VR 写科幻的艺术家们, The Robb Report, China, 2018.5.22

 杭州有一场挑战感受力的展览，但策展人不愿意把它称作“科技艺术” Hangzhou has an exhibition that challenges sensibility, but curators are not willing to call it "technical art", Q Daily, China, 2018.5.14